amanjhurani/Automatic-Email-Sending-/README.md

 # Automatic-Email-Sending-
+one is Static and the other one is Dynamic
-This is simple python script to send mail through gmail.com
+This is python script to send mail through gmail.com